 - iv) Open the 'Meta Information' tab and fill all the connection-specific details for the Cassandra Reader. - 1.
-Host IP Address (): IP Address - Port(): Host server port number - Keyspace(): Key for the table - 4.
+Host IP Address (): IP Address - 2.
+Port(): Host server port number - 3.
+Keyspace(): Key for the table - 4.
 Table(): Table Name to read data - 5.
 Cluster: Name of the cluster - 6.
 Username(): Provide username for login - 7.
 Password(): provide a valid password for login - 8.
 Compression Method: Select a compression method from the drop-down - 9.
 Consistency: the minimum number of Cassandra nodes that must acknowledge the operation - 10.
 Max.
 Fetch Size: Max number of records per batch - 11.
 Query: Insert an SQL query (it takes query containing a Join statement as well)

 v) Selected Columns: The users can select some specific columns from the table to read data instead of selecting a complete table; this can be achieved via the 'Selected Columns' section.
-Select the columns which you want to read and if you want to change the name of the column, then put that name in alias name section otherwise keep alias name same as of column name and then select a Column Type from the drop-down menu. or vi) After doing all the configurations click the 'Save Component in Storage' icon provides in the reader configuration panel to save the component.
+Select the columns which you want to read and if you want to change the name of the column, then put that name in the alias name section otherwise keep the alias name same as of column name and then select a Column Type from the drop-down menu.